tvsar/SarsaLambdaFlappyBird/README.md

 - For being in the between-center pipe gap, Flappy Bird gets an additional 2 points of reward
 - For crossing a pipe (increasing the score), Flappy Bird gets an additional 10 points of reward

+A new action is next chosen with the epsilon-greedy algorithm, with an epsilon value of 2%

 Then the Eligibility Trace for the state action pair is increased by 1, and the delta is calculated as reward + gamma * Q(s t+1, a t+1) - q(st, at)

 Each state action pair in the N dictionary is then looped through.
 Q for each state action is set to the existing Q(s,a) + alpha * delta * N(s,a), and N for each state action is set to gamma * lambda * N(s,a).